sap-tutorials/Tutorials/tutorials/cp-mobile-bas-setup/cp-mobile-bas-setup.md

 !![CF API End-Point](img_3_2.png)

 > SAP Business Application Studio pre-populates the end-point of the environment it is running in.
+If you want to connect to a different environment, modify the API endpoint by copying it from your target SAP Cloud Platform account: *SAP Cloud Platform Cockpit &rarr; Sub-account &rarr; API Endpoint*

 When prompted, **enter your e-mail address** you use to log in to the SAP Cloud Platform account.